 Sonny and Cher.
 Bert and Ernie.
 Peanut butter and jelly.
-A lot of good things come in pairs, and business relationships are no exception.
-Oftentimes, what’s more important than just having good business ideas is having a partner to help implement them.
-By collaborating with a partner, both teams gain access to the others’ skill sets, experience, and viewpoints, which can greatly expand the scope of both teams’ success.
+A lot of good things come in pairs and business relationships are no exception.
+In the software industry, what’s more important than just having good business ideas is having a trusted and experienced systems integration partner to help implement them.
+By collaborating with a partner with deep experience in the software platform you are implementing, both teams gain access to the others’ skill sets, experience and viewpoints, which can greatly expand the scope of success.

-I’ve been with BlueBolt for almost 15 years, and I’ve been in this business for even longer.
-Over that time, I’ve learned what it takes to have a successful engagement that is delivered on time and on budget; it takes every member of the project team, including client stakeholders, to all work towards the same goals and be on the same page.
+I’ve been with BlueBolt for almost 15 years, and in this business even longer.
+Over time, I’ve learned what it takes to have a successful digital engagement that is delivered on time and on budget; it takes every member of the project team, including client stakeholders, to all work towards the same goals and be on the same page.

 Benjamin Franklin wisely said, “By failing to prepare you are preparing to fail.”
-When it comes to starting a project and getting through discovery, UX, and creative in the green, as a client, it’s important to be prepared by looking at the project holistically.
+As a client, when it comes to starting a project and getting through discovery, UX and creative on budget, it’s important to be prepared by looking at the project holistically.
 At BlueBolt, we do this by providing our clients with highly detailed documentation to complete well in advance of discovery in order to anticipate and address any roadblocks or issues that may arise throughout the project timeline.

 In order to understand the importance of this and why our engagement model makes such a difference, I’ve outlined some differentiators of our process here in this blog post.
 I believe you’ll see just why what we do at BlueBolt is so important to our clients’ success and how following our model translates into better outcomes for all involved.